-If you’re looking for ways to keep your restaurant running during the coronavirus crisis, consider setting up a virtual restaurant (or ghost restaurant) that serves solely as a delivery base or offers takeout.
+If you’re looking for ways to keep your restaurant running with minimal costs, consider setting up a virtual restaurant (or ghost restaurant) that serves solely as a delivery base or offers takeout.
 You can do this whether you have a physical restaurant or not.
 Virtual restaurants are hugely popular in the restaurant industry.

 Start by installing the WooCommerce plugin on your WordPress website.
 Next, add food items as individual products in WooCommerce.
 Finally, use the WooCommerce Restaurant Ordering and WooCommerce Delivery Slots plugins to create a front-end order form with a table of available delivery time slots.

 Ready to set up your virtual restaurant and grow your bottom line?
 Get WooCommerce Restaurant Ordering today!

 How do we go about getting a pre-owned business (Olive Garden, Texas road house, etc) to let us use their kitchen, cooks, food, etc?
 I know contracts and some sort or agreement would have to be reached but how do we do it?
 How do we go to them with the business venture?